Anti-Slavery and Due Diligence Legislation

 In September 2012, President Obama released this Executive Order (EO) detailing renewed efforts by the federal government to combat trafficking affiliated with products or services purchased by the US Government.
 In conjunction with this EO, the Obama Administration announced the Partnership for Freedom to promote the development of new and innovative solutions to human trafficking.

 Federal Legislation on Business Transparency on Trafficking and Slavery (Introduced bill, not yet a law)

 During the 2011-2012 session, Congress introduced a bill (H.R.
-2759) that would require companies with greater than $100 million in revenue to publicly report company efforts to combat slavery and would unify state laws on businesses and trafficking.
+2759) that would require companies with greater than $100 million in revenue to publicly report company efforts to combat slavery and would unify state laws on trafficking linked to businesses.
 While this bill did not pass, it will likely be reintroduced in the future.
-A fact sheet can be found on the ATEST website.
+A fact sheet can be found on the Alliance to End Slavery and Trafficking (ATEST) website.